geonetwork/core-geonetwork/es/README.md

 ## Manual installation

-1. Download Elasticsearch (at least 7.6.2 for Geonetwork 4.0.x) from https://www.elastic.co/downloads/elasticsearch
+1. Download Elasticsearch 8.x (tested with 8.11.3 for Geonetwork 4.4.x) from https://www.elastic.co/downloads/elasticsearch
-and copy to the ES module, e.g., es/elasticsearch-7.6.2
+and copy to the ES module, e.g., es/elasticsearch-8.11.3

 2. Start ES using: